iOmega8561/EasyVNC/README.md

 ## 🛠 Build Notes

 Make sure to run ```Third-Party/setup-dependencies.sh```, then link the resulting `.a` and headers into your Xcode project

+## Privacy

+EasyVNC respects your privacy and does not collect, store, or transmit any personal information or user data.
+The application only connects to the internet if the user wants to access external VNC servers.